wmarshall484/wmarshall484.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I like to think about computer science and math.
+I like to think about math and computer science.